Anggaherma/PlaywrightPKT/README.md

 ## Overview

-formSubmissionAutomationTest is a project for UI testing of web forms using Playwright.
-This guide will help you set up Playwright, configure it, and run your tests effectively.
+PlaywrightPKT is a project for UI testing of web forms using Playwright.

 ## Prerequisites